-The provider had processes to manage current and future performance of the service.
+- The provider had processes to manage current and future performance of the service.
 Performance of employed clinical staff could be demonstrated through audit of their consultations, prescribing and referral decisions.
-Leaders had oversight of patient safety alerts, incidents, and complaints.

-Leaders also had a good understanding of service performance against contractually agreed performance indicators.
+Leaders had oversight of patient safety alerts, incidents, and complaints. - Leaders also had a good understanding of service performance against contractually agreed performance indicators.
 Performance was regularly discussed at senior management and board level.
 Performance was shared with staff and the local CCG as part of contract monitoring arrangements.

-The provider had recently agreed a programme of quality improvement activities through clinical audit.
-Therefore, they did not yet have evidence of the impact on quality of care and outcomes for patients.
+The provider had recently agreed a programme of quality improvement activities through clinical audit when we last inspected in May 2019.
+At this inspection, we found their clinical audit activity had not progressed to the extent of being able to evidence the impact on quality of care and outcomes for patients.
+They cited changes in staffing among the challenges they had to progress in this area.

-The providers had plans in place and had trained staff for major incidents.
+• The providers had plans in place and had trained staff for major incidents.